 As its name suggests, this is the oldest part of Valencia.
 It has been inhabited since Roman times and is littered with vestiges of the past, from the ruins of the old town of Valentia that can be seen at L’Almoina Archeological Museum to fragments of the Muslim and Christian walls inside restaurants and boutiques.

-Many of Valencia’s historic sights and museums are located here, including the Cathedral where the Holy Grail is on display, the UNESCO-listed La Lonja, and Mercado Central, the largest fresh produce market in Europe.
+Many of Valencia’s historic sights and museums are located here, including the Cathedral where the Holy Grail is on display, the UNESCO-listed La Lonja, and Central Market, the largest fresh produce market in Europe.

 El Carmen is the most famous of the Old Town’s six neighborhoods.
 This bohemian neighborhood is packed with clubs, bars, and restaurants and truly comes to life after dark.